philthompson10/pyqtdeploy/doc/sysroot.rst

 .. option:: --options

-    This causes the configurable options of each component specified in the JSON file to be displayed on ``stdout``.
+    This causes the configurable options of each component specified in the :file:`sysroot.toml` file to be displayed on ``stdout``.
 The program will then terminate.

+.. option:: --python EXECUTABLE

+    ``EXECUTABLE`` is the full path name of the host Python interpreter.
+It overrides any value provided by the sysroot but the version must be compatible with that specified in the :file:`sysroot.toml` file.

-.. option:: --plugin-dir DIR
+.. option:: --qmake EXECUTABLE

-    ``DIR`` is added to the list of directories that are searched for component plugins.
-It may be used more than once to search multiple directories.
-    All directories specified in this way will be searched before those directories (internal to :program:`pyqtdeploy-sysroot`) that are searched by default.
+    ``EXECUTABLE`` is the full path name of the host :program:`qmake`.
+It overrides any value provided by the sysroot but the version must be compatible with that specified in the :file:`sysroot.toml` file.

 .. option:: --source-dir DIR

-    ``DIR`` is the name of a directory containing the source archives used to install the components specified in the TOML file.
+    ``DIR`` is the name of a directory containing any local copies of source archives used to install the components specified in the :file:`sysroot.toml` file.
 It may be specified any number of times and each directory will be searched in turn.
-If it is omitted then the current directory is searched.
+If a local copy cannot be found then the component plugin will attempt to download it.

-.. option:: --sysroot DIR
+.. option:: --sysroots-dir DIR

-    ``DIR`` is the name of the system root directory.
-The default value is ``sysroot-`` followed by a target-specific suffix.
-Unless the :option:`--component` option is specified any existing sysroot will first be removed and re-created.
+    ``DIR`` is the name of the directory where the target-specific sysroot directory will be created.
+A sysroot directory will be called ``sysroot-`` followed by a target-specific suffix.
+If all components are to be re-installed then any existing sysroot will first be removed and re-created.

 .. option:: --target TARGET